 The classical meaning of The Hanged Man can be seen in the Rider-Waite deck.

 The tree forms a tau cross (in other words a T).
 This is a significant choice when contrasted with an outstretched branch.
 The man himself is in the given position to give the illusion of a fylfot cross (in other words a swastika).

 If you look carefully you’ll see this.
 Remember, the fylfot cross had a different meaning before the Nazi use.
 The symbol can be found on ancient bells because it represented thunder.
 The bells were used to dispel thunderstorms.

 The man has a halo of enlightenment on his head.

-All these symbol show just how complex this card is and why it has been the cause for much speculation and study over the years.
+All these symbols show just how complex this card is and why it has been the cause of much speculation and study over the years.